rubenwardy/renewedtab_website/help.md

 ## Frequently Asked Questions

+### Why aren't the browser extensions available yet?

+Mozilla and Google both have in-depth review processes for their browser stores.
+The extensions have been submitted, but are awaiting review before they can be made public.

 ### How do I set Renewed Tab as my New Tab / Homepage?

 It is recommended that you install the extension, as it sets the New Tab page